 No weapons of any kind are permitted in any residential facility.
 Residents who bring anything deemed to be a weapon into the residence halls are subject to disciplinary action, including suspension of their housing contract.

 Windows / Screens – Reference SCC 4.02 and 4.21

 For your safety and security, the opening of windows is not permitted in the Andros Complex.
 Open windows also have a detrimental effect on the air conditioning for the building.
 Each window has been sealed to prevent water intrusion.
 In other buildings, windows can be opened by residents; however, residents should keep personal security in mind.
 Windows may only be used as a means to enter and exit a building in an emergency.
 Window screens are never to be removed from the window.

-Above is a non-inclusive list of some of the Housing & Residential Education policies, for more information on these policies and community rules, you can refer to the 2013-2014 Housing Handbook (PDF).
+Above is a non-inclusive list of some of the Housing & Residential Education policies, for more information on these policies and community rules, you can refer to the 2013-2014 Resident Handbook (PDF).